amblina/katacoda-scenarios/tutorial3/step6.md

     </details>
     <details>
         <summary>Answer</summary>
-            Yes - the elipsis after NAME suggests you can.
+            Yes - the ellipsis after NAME suggests you can.
     </details>
 2) Do you think this command will work given no name?
     <details>